lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 To understand how routing works, it is helpful to review the basic structure of URLs.
 URLs consist of several components, some of which are mandatory and some of which are optional.
 The  basic components that make up a URL are:
   1. The scheme (eg. `HTTP`, `HTTPS`, `mailto`, etc), which specifies what protocol should be used to access the resource
   2. The domain (eg. `codecademy.com`), which specifies what website hosts the resource
-  3. The path (eg. `/learn/paths/front-end-engineer-career-path`), which identifies the specific resource to which the URL corresponds.
+  3. The path (eg. `/search`), which identifies the specific resource to which the URL corresponds.
-  4. The query string (eg. ?search=react) _TO DO_
+  4. The query string (eg. `?query=react`), which appears after a '?' and assigns values to parameters.
+Common uses of query strings include search parameters and filters.

 When a user enters a URL in the browser, the browser matches the URL's domain name to an IP address and sends a request to that IP address using the specified protocol.